portfolio-performance/portfolio-help/docs/en/reference/file/import/csv-import.md

 ![](images/import-types.png)

 In **step 2** of the wizard, you need to select the appropriate import type or template by clicking on the drop down box (see Figure 3).
-PP distinguishes between 5 types of import: `Account Transactions`, `Portfolio Transactions`, `Securities`, `Historical Quotes`, and `Securities Account` (see Figure 1).
+Portfolio Performance distinguishes between 5 types of import: `Account Transactions`, `Portfolio Transactions`, `Securities`, `Historical Quotes`, and `Securities Account` (see Figure 1).
 These templates are discussed in detail below.
 You also need to decide about the following options.

-- *Delimiter*: PP will probably choose the correct delimiter; in this case a semicolon.
+- *Delimiter*: Portfolio Performance will probably choose the correct delimiter; in this case a semicolon.
 Other possibilities include comma and the tab symbol.
 - *Encoding*: "strange" characters in the output table indicate a mismatch between the chosen encoding and the source file encoding.
 There are numerous possibilities, and the correct choice depends on the application used to create the file.
 A good choice is likely `UTF-8` or `Windows-1250`.
 - *First line contains header*: enable this option if the first line of your CSV contains field  labels.
 - *Skip lines*: sometimes the CSV-file contains irrelevant information in the first few lines.
 You can skip them with this option.
-- *Mapping fields*: PP needs to determine the corresponding columns for its internal fields.
-If PP recognizes a field, it will be indicated by a message `-> 'Field'` in the second row of the output; otherwise, a message `Double click here` will appear (see Figure 3).
-To associate a column with an internal PP field, double-click on the second line.
+- *Mapping fields*: Portfolio Performance needs to determine the corresponding columns for its internal fields.
+If Portfolio Performance recognizes a field, it will be indicated by a message `-> 'Field'` in the second row of the output; otherwise, a message `Double click here` will appear (see Figure 3).
+To associate a column with an internal Portfolio Performance field, double-click on the second line.
 You can then choose from the available fields.
 If you don't want to associate a field, select the `---` option.
-PP will then ignore this column.
+Portfolio Performance will then ignore this column.
 To change the format of a column, e.g. Date format of a date, double-click on the name in the second line.

 Figure: Saving the mapping configuration.{class=align-right style="width:50%"}